ZKDL

 Content.
 This is an opening lecture on SNARKs: technology we are using daily in our projects.
 Here, we cover:

-• The definition of SNARK
+• The definition of zk-SNARK.

 • Arithmetic Circuits.
 Circuit Satisfability Problem.

-• R1CS in vector and matrix forms.
+• Rank-1 Constraint System (R1CS) in vector and matrix forms.

 Lecture 7: Sigma Protocols